-It has been just under a year since The Highlands was turned toward a new future as a natural area.
+It has been just under a year since The Highlands, a partnership project with Blandford Nature Center, was turned toward a new future as a natural area.
 Already the landscape has experienced some significant changes.
 The manicured greens, fairways, and tee boxes that could be seen on the property in April didn’t take long to give way to the waist high grasses.

 This dramatic transition was accompanied by wildlife emerging from the nooks and crannies of the course, expanding their territory with increased space to roam.
 Snapping turtles made the sandy greens and tee boxes their nesting ground (pictured below), foxes were seen playing in the overgrown sand traps, and turtles and frogs trekked across increasingly wild fairways.

 As the Highlands continues to transition, it will need some guidance in order to promote a diverse plant and animal community.
 Eventually, a mosaic of native Michigan ecosystems will cover the entire landscape.

 With funding from the United States Fish and Wildlife Service, this restoration process is already underway.
 Throughout this fall and next spring, USFWS and Land Conservancy staff will be creating a one-acre wetland and ten acres of surrounding grassland.

 The restoration area is an eleven-acre catch-basin to the north of the clubhouse.
 After collapsing the underground drainage system, the heavy clay soils will retain water on the surface of the landscape and pool in the created wetland.
 The native grassland will surround the wetland and expand nearly all the way to the north parking lot of the clubhouse.